UserAgi/rainbowrabbit/workshop_outline.md

 1. Output: discussion round
     - participants present which data they used, what they have achieved

+Snippets: example - take a code snippet and change something to change the layer

+Analytics: prepare data in a small extent, snippets analysis (e.g. how many bus stops in a flooding area), they can then add more layers, they can do a small analysis, add another layer from this region

+ML: extra, as a homework

 ## Flooding in Kanton Bern - Data sources